 You can also study online with a foreign university right from your bedroom or apply for a scholarship to study abroad.
 Education is now a choice.
 And please before you make a decision on which University to choose, please read useful guides on how to choose a course and university

-These are the list of Universities offering Arabic Studies in Nigeria
+This is the list of Universities offering Arabic Studies in Nigeria

 - Ahmadu Bello University, Zaria

 - University of Ilorin (UNILORIN)

 - Fountain University, Oshogbo